Yale School of the Environment

 B.S., 2015 Boston College; Environmental Geoscience and Philosophy

 I am interested in the ecosystem services provided by large mammals and how the impacts of local extinction or changes in migratory behavior may alter ecosystem dynamics.
 More specifically, I explore the impact of ungulates on soil dynamics, nutrient cycles, nutrient transfer, and carbon storage.
-Working in both the Schmitz lab and the Bradford lab at Yale my dissertation aims to untangle the effects of caribou on Arctic and boreal soils and nutrient cycles.
-As northern ecosystems change due to climate change, and caribou populations dwindle, I hope to help illuminate the role of caribou within their ecosystem, exploring how they alter nutrient and soil properties and move nutrients around their large home range.
+Working in both the Schmitz lab and the Bradford lab at Yale my dissertation aims to untangle the effects of caribou, elk, pronghorn, white-tailed deer, and other large herbivores soils and nutrient cycles.
+As northern ecosystems change due to climate change, and ungulate populations dwindle, I hope to help illuminate the role of these animals within northern ecosystems.

 Additionally I am interested in helping develop rigorous philosophical frameworks which can be used by practicing conservationists to conduct conservation ethically.
 Conservation is inherently ethical, requiring conservationists to navigate morally difficult situations.
 As humans continue to alter ecosystems, creating conservation programs that work for people and animals is vital.

 Boston College, USA and the University of Edinburgh, UK (2014-2015) – Throughout the summer of 2014, I worked in Dr. Eva Panagiotakopulu’s lab (Edinbrugh, UK) where we sought to reconstruct the paleoclimate and paleoenvironment of Cheshire, UK using beetle remains.
 Upon returning to Boston College in the fall of 2014, I used this research to conduct an Environmental Science Thesis.
 This work ultimately provided evidence of the Chelford Interstadial, a brief warm period in Great Britain during the Late Pleistocene.
 In addition, I conducted a Philosophy Thesis with Dr. Holly Vande Wall investigating the ethics of animal use by humans using the framework of Benthian Utilitarianism.